sirbuig/operating-systems/docs/week-7/scheduler-introduction.md

   - In HPC, multiple tasks need to be scheduled across many cores or even multiple computers.
 CPU scheduling concepts help allocate tasks efficiently, balancing loads and minimizing idle times.
 - Mobile Application Development
   - Mobile devices have limited resources, so efficient scheduling is critical to avoid battery drain and maintain performance.
 Mobile OS schedulers prioritize tasks based on CPU, GPU, and memory usage.
-  - An example is [this article](https://www.researchgate.net/publication/261318367_Towards_Power-Efficient_Smartphones_by_Energy-Aware_Dynamic_Task_Scheduling) that talks about a scheduler for power-efficient smartphones
+  - [this article](https://www.researchgate.net/publication/261318367_Towards_Power-Efficient_Smartphones_by_Energy-Aware_Dynamic_Task_Scheduling) that talks about a scheduler for power-efficient smartphones

 Extreme example `YouTube`:
 We can think about the YouTube scheduling recommendation algorithm as analogy for CPU scheduling.
 Now, let's take each criteria and convert it in YouTube mindset.